daniel-yj-yang/ml/PCA/README.md

 ### Key Concept of PCA

-Goal: To find the eigenvectors and eigenvalues of the covariance matrix Q
+Goal: To find the eigenvalues and eigenvectors of the covariance matrix Q

-- Goal: to find W and Λ that satisfies ```QW = ΛW```
+- Goal: to find eigenvalue λ and the associated eigenvector W that satisfy ```QW = λW```
-- We are interested in a larger eigenvalue, because its associated eigenvector is a dimension that can account for more variance in Q.
+- We are interested in a larger eigenvalue λ, because its associated eigenvector W will be a dimension that can account for more variance in Q.
 - Q = WΛW'
 - Λ = W'QW